-This guide will help you think through the steps needed to develop a basic social media strategy that will work for your group.
+This guide will help you think through the steps to develop a basic social media strategy that works for your group.

 1. Let Your Purpose Lead You

-If you can be clear about why you are using social media, that will drive everything else.
+If you are clear about why you use social media, it will drive everything else.

 Do you want to grow awareness of your organisation?
 Build relationships with people who are already familiar with your work?
 Are you trying to fundraise?